Traveling With a Physical Disability / Mobility Disability

 - Always know the local numbers for 9-1-1 for whichever country(ies) you are going to.

-Generally, travelers with physical disabilities find major cities in Switzerland, Germany and Scandinavia easier to navigate than destinations in Spain, France and Italy.
+Generally, people traveling with physical disabilities find major cities in Switzerland, Germany and Scandinavia easier to navigate than destinations in Spain, France and Italy.
 This is why we recommend a good travel agent (especially one that specializes in traveling with a physical disability); they can help with a lot of the research and information gathering and reservations and can save you a lot of time and effort.
 They can also make sure you have the best services and can help you once you’ve landed if you find out arrangements are not as promised.
 Some travel agencies we’d recommend for those with physical or mobility disabilities are

 - Flying Wheels Travel, a travel agency that specializes in helping those with physical disabilities, chronic illness, and walking difficulties.
 Offers both escorted and independent travel, and will help you organize and plan your dream trip.